 Chapter 4.
 Migration best practices

 Chapter 5.
-Preparing the Oracle software installation recommendations
+Recommendations for preparing the Oracle software installation

 Chapter 6.
 Oracle RAC for AIX with IBM Spectrum Scale